-There are literally thousands of hearing aids in Portland, OR from which to choose.
-Our highly trained staff will use the information that was provided in the case history and in the audiological evaluation to help narrow those choices for you.
+There are many choices for hearing aids in Portland.
+Dr. Green and our highly trained staff will use the information that was provided in the case history and in the audiological evaluation to help narrow those choices for you.
 The final decision on which hearing aid is purchased is the choice of the wearer.

 Hearing Aids: Choosing the Right Hearing Aid

 Digital technology accounts for most of the hearing aids sold today.
 In fact, the basic digital hearing aid costs about the same as the conventional analog hearing aid.
 The digital hearing aid contains a computer chip that amplifies sounds digitally.
 The quality of the sound produced by the computer chip is excellent.

 Digital hearing aids are flexible and can be re-programmed by our highly trained staff by using a computer that is equipped with special software as well as hardware that allows the hearing aid and computer to be connected.
 Digital hearing aids can act on soft sounds in one way and on loud sounds in a completely different fashion.
 Digital hearing aids also have a variety of bands or equalizers.
 Depending on the level of the digital technology there may be as few as two bands or as many as twenty + bands.
 The more advanced the digital chip the more bands that it will possess.
 Some digital hearing aids have the capability to reduce some environmental noises.
 The digital revolution has made a huge impact on the way hearing aids look, feel and work.
 They can be so small that they are virtually invisible, so “cool” looking that you will want everyone to see them and so natural sounding, they mimic the way you used to hear before you experienced hearing loss.

 - Dual microphones allow you to hear better in noisy situations.
 Some can even identify the source of the noise and reduce it!

 - Open technology that keeps the ear canal unobstructed eliminates that “talking in a barrel” effect.